Understanding Florida Divorce Law

 Divorcing in Florida may also involve mediation.
 If mediation is successful, the agreed-upon settlement is submitted to the courts and made official.
 If mediation is not successful, which is more often the circumstance in a contested divorce, the case proceeds with steps leading up to a trial.
 At any time during the divorce process, you may reach a settlement, which would subsequently end the case.

-You can rely on us for your divorce & family law issues in Lakeland, Sebring & Sarasota, Florida
+You can rely on us for your divorce & family law issues in Lakeland & Sebring, Florida

 No two cases are the same.
 The lawyers at Sessums Law Group, P.A. can offer you quality advice and make sure you know all of your options.
 We have the resources to guide you through your divorce smoothly, and to ensure that you receive everything to which you are entitled.
-Call the Lakeland office at 877-826-5630, the Sebring office at 863-658-4796, the Sarasota office at 941-315-4293 or contact us online today for more information.
+Call the Lakeland office at 877-826-5630, the Sebring office at 863-658-4796 or contact us online today for more information.